shopsys/shopsys/docs/cookbook/adding-new-attribute-to-an-entity.md

 It is a common modification when you need your e-commerce application and ERP system to co-work smoothly.

 !!! note

-    If you want to display your new attribute on the front-end product list, you need to extend the [read model layer](../model/introduction-to-read-model.md) as well.
+    If you want to display your new attribute on the front-end product list, you need to extend the [read model layer](../model/introduction-to-read-model.md) as well.<br>
     Instructions are in [Extending Product List](./extending-product-list.md).

 ## Extend framework `Product` entity

+!!! tip

-!!! tip "How does the entity extension work?"
+    "How does the entity extension work?"<br>
-    Find it out in the [separate article](../extensibility/entity-extension.md).
+    Find it out in the [separate article](../extensibility/entity-extension.md).<br>
-    Most common entities (including `Product`) are already extended in `project-base` to ease your development.
+    Most common entities (including `Product`) are already extended in `project-base` to ease your development.<br>
     However, when extending any other entity, there are [few more steps](../extensibility/entity-extension.md#how-can-i-extend-an-entity) that need to be done.

 Add new `extId` field with Doctrine ORM annotations and a getter for the field into `App\Model\Product\Product` class.